iinuwa/linux-webauthn-platform-api/doc/api.md

 Returns metadata for the credentials that the client knows about, filtered by the credential as appropriate.

+The frontend MAY return credentials that do not match the origin given in the `GetCredential()` backend caller SHOULD filter and sort the credentials according to the request origin to prevent the user from phishing attacks.

+Ultimately, the user can decide if they want to use a particular—for example, if a password is shared between multiple sites, but they have not associated the credential with multiple origins yet—so the frontend MAY allow the user to view more credentials that do not match.
+(With passkeys, the request origin is signed by the passkey, and the RP is responsible to check that the origin is valid, so there is some protection against phishing, even if the wrong passkey is chosen for the given request origin.)

 `CredentialMetadata`

     id: String.
 ID of credential, to be used in `SelectCredential()`